erikthalen/glorybook-plugin/README.md

 ## Dev-notes

 The `/demo`-folder is used for previewing any test output during development of this plugin.
-This folder has a copy of storybook installed in order for us to run the plugin and have a real-world environment to sandbox in.
+This folder has a copy of storybook installed in order to run the plugin and have a real-world environment to sandbox in.

 For getting started with building on this project, run:
 ```bash